koenraadvanmeerbeek/FutureNature/index.md

 ---
-layout: page
+layout: welcome
-title: Thank You!
+title: Welcome
-sitemap: false
+cover: true
 ---

 Thank you for buying the PRO version of Hydejack! 🎉